WoSchiller/WoSchiller/README.md

 - 👋 Hi, I’m @WoSchiller
 - 👀 I’m interested in the interestion between datascience, the humanities at large and archeology, my "specialization" in particular.
 - 🌱 I’m currently learning very basic programming stuff.
-- 💞️ I’m looking to collaborate on path-dependent, hopelly rapidly changing subject, as such rapid change would imply progress.
+- 💞️ I’m looking to collaborate on path-dependent, hopefully rapidly changing subjects, as such rapid change would imply progress.
 - 📫 How to reach me: in whatever way you prefer.

 <!---